• Latest

 In general, the court can order the man to pay child support for the child’s benefit.
 The court can also request that he pay health insurance for the child, but this is only allowed under particular circumstances.

-The court may also order to provide medical care for the child, including treatment for genetic diseases.
+The court may also order to provision of medical care for the child, including treatment for genetic diseases.
 However, he does not have a right to supply any medical care for the child without the mother’s consent, and he does not have a right to visitation with the child if she disagrees.

 The court may also order that the man pay a certain amount of money for the child’s college expenses, or it may order that he pay a certain amount of money to support the child’s education at a public or private school.